 Almost 90% consider an immediate response very important when they have a customer service issue.
 When it’s a customer support question, the immediate refers to ’10 minutes or less’, for the 60% of respondents.

-Use every tool and platform at hand to communicate with your customers, including email, chat, social platforms, and customer success tools.
+Use every tool and platform at hand to communicate with your customers, including email, chat, social platforms, remote support softwares, and customer success tools.
 Chat support is particularly effective in understanding a customer’s needs and concerns, and responding immediately as they expect.

 Keep in mind, 72% of customers expect you to record and recall account information, such as their support history, purchase data, or billing information when they’re engaged with customer service.
 In other words, they don’t want to repeat information they’ve submitted before.
 Make sure to keep customer data in a system—use a CRM tool, for instance—and have it under your customer service reps’ reach.